Vanint/OA3/README.md

 (2) ACOAL_cost for the weighted cost of mistakes.

-The diagonal variant of our algorithms are also included.
+The diagonal version for ACOAL is also included.

 # The download links of datasets: